JSON_ EXTRACT_ <type>

 On this page

-Extracts data from JSON, optionally based on a path specification.
+The JSON_ function extracts data from JSON, optionally using a path specification.

 -

-JSON_is for all numeric data (equivalent to theEXTRACT_ DOUBLE ::%JSON operator). -
+JSON_extracts numeric values and is equivalent to theEXTRACT_ DOUBLE ::%JSON operator. -

-JSON_is for all text and binary types (equivalent to theEXTRACT_ STRING ::$JSON operator).The result collation is controlled by the json_engine variable.extract_ string_ collation Refer to Sync Variables Lists for more information. -
+JSON_extracts text and binary values and is equivalent to theEXTRACT_ STRING ::$JSON operator.The result collation is controlled by the json_engine variable.extract_ string_ collation Refer to Sync Variables Lists for more information. -

-JSON_is for all valid JSON types, includingEXTRACT_ JSON true,false, JSON maps, and JSON lists. -
+JSON_extracts any valid JSON value, includingEXTRACT_ JSON true,false, JSON maps, and JSON lists. -

 Syntax